AquaticInformatics/aquarius-field-data-framework/src/MultiFile/Readme.md

-﻿# Multi-file field data plugin
+﻿# MultiFile field data plugin

-The Multi-file field data plugin is a plugin for AQTS 2018.4-or-newer which can create same-day field visits from data parsed by separate plugins.
+The MultiFile field data plugin is a plugin for AQTS 2018.4-or-newer which can create same-day field visits from data parsed by separate plugins.

 Download the latest version of the MultiFile plugin [from the releases page](https://github.com/AquaticInformatics/aquarius-field-data-framework/releases/latest).